Blaster Master (video game): Reception

 One of the main criticisms of Blaster Master has been its difficulty.
 IGN's Levi Buchanan mentioned the lack of passwords or save features as used in Metroid; the game had to be completed in one sitting.
 They added that some players need to exploit the "grenade glitch" to beat some of the bosses.
 Buchanan criticized the game for its difficulty in the on-foot portions, saying that the bosses are too difficult to beat, that the enemies regenerate upon re-entering a screen, and that players can lose a life from falling too far in the 2D platforming mode.
 IGN's Lucas Thomas agreed about the lack of passwords or save features, saying that because of the game's difficulty, dying near the end of the game and having to restart the game all over again without passwords or save points have caused much frustration for players.
 Parish criticized the game for having a limited number of continues and for the graphics in the top-down perspective, saying that the display is "incredibly cutesy compared to the tank sections, with the protagonist's head providing about 50% of his total body mass".

 Some reviewers have found other criticisms in the gameplay.
 Buchanan mentioned that the character holds his gun in his right hand, requiring the player to compensate by moving left before shooting enemies (if the player can move left on the screen).
 Thomas echoed Buchanan's concerns in a later review, adding that this requires players to mentally adjust and to target enemies off-center.
-Thomas criticized the control of the tank, in particular the lack of traction, which he said may cause players to roll off a platform or cliff.
-Parish criticized the gameplay in the top-down perspective, saying that the gun the players use is too weak; he continued by adding that there are too few upgrades for it and that, whenever the player takes damage, it downgrades from a "high-powered beam of death" to "a stupid unreliable peashooter of mild discomfort".
+Thomas criticized the control of the tank, particularly the lack of traction, which he said may cause players to roll off a platform or cliff.
+Parish criticized the gameplay in the top-down perspective, saying that the gun the players use is too weak; he continued by adding that there are too few upgrades for it and that whenever the player takes damage, it downgrades from a "high-powered beam of death" to "a stupid unreliable peashooter of mild discomfort".

-Nintendo Power reviewed the game in its February 1993 issue, as part of an overview of NES games that the magazine felt were overlooked or otherwise did not sell well.
-The review said that Sunsoft should have used a licensed character to improve sales.
-However, they praised its graphics and gameplay, saying that "the action switches between side-scrolling stages and stages that have a Zelda-ish view".
+Nintendo Power reviewed the game in its February 1993 issue as part of an overview of NES games that the magazine felt were overlooked or otherwise did not sell well.
+The magazine said that Sunsoft should have used a licensed character to improve sales, but nonetheless praised the graphics and gameplay, saying that "the action switches between side-scrolling stages and stages that have a Zelda-ish view".